-Dating from the 8th or 9th Century, the Burcht is an artificial mound built to offer protection to Leiden’s residents in times of siege.
+The Burcht is the final stop on our Leiden walking tour.
+Dating from the 8th or 9th Century, this artificial mound was built to offer protection to Leiden’s residents in times of siege.
 It housed a castle from 1150 onwards.

 Take the steps to walk around the top of the wall for panoramic views of Leiden.

 From the Burcht, make your way along Haarlemerstraat.
 At Beestenmarkt, turn right to return to the railway station.

 If you have more than one day in Leiden …

 Here are my suggestions if you have more than one day in Leiden.

 This would be my top choice if you have more time or if it’s a rainy day.

 Housed in the oldest residence in Leiden (c.
 1365), the Americal Pilgrim Museum is stuffed full of original features and historical items and gives you a window into the lifestyle of a 17th Century Leiden inhabitant.